mbruner/mbruner.github.io/spring-integration-ftp.md

 > Unfortunately, it's not true due to implementation details.
 Filter stores accepted files in ``HashSet`` that is ok when you pass a class that implements ``hashCode()`` and ``equals()``.
 > That is true for standard ``File`` and not true for ``FTPFile`` that is used by FTP message source.

-Next implementation of "accepte once" is ``AbstractPersistentAcceptOnceFileListFilter`` that use ``ConcurrentMetadataStore`` for storing information about "seen" files.
+Next implementation of "accept once" is ``AbstractPersistentAcceptOnceFileListFilter`` that use ``ConcurrentMetadataStore`` for storing information about "seen" files.
 This is abstract class and has own extension for File, FTP and SFTP cases.

+[Documentation]() says about metadata store:

+> The Metadata Store is designed to store various types of generic meta-data (e.g., published date of the last feed entry that has been processed) to help components such as the Feed adapter deal with duplicates.

+Filter stores in a store information about accepted files in following format:
+"file name" -> "last modified timestamp"

+Timestamp is used for cases when we update file and it is passed to processing again.

+Some failover capabilities are added to ``AbstractPersistentAcceptOnceFileListFilter`` filter.
+In case of any failure during synchronization (downloading) ``AbstractInboundFileSynchronizingMessageSource`` calls ``rollback()`` method that removes entries about files from metadata store.

 Other filters that are worth to mention:

 - ``IgnoreHiddenFileListFilter`` - filters all hidden files (e.g. file with name starting with dot in Linux)